-- a) It sought to enhance the transmissibility of a pathogen. - b) It sought to alter the host range of a pathogen. - c) It sought to make the virus airborne. - d) It sought to enhance the pathogen's resistance to therapeutics.
+- a) It involved enhancing the transmissibility of a pathogen. - b) It sought to alter the host range of a pathogen. - c) It sought to make the virus airborne. - d) It sought to enhance the pathogen's resistance to therapeutics.

-3. The H5N1 controversy has demonstrated that
+3. Based on the information provided in Chapter 2, the H5N1 controversy has demonstrated that

-- a) the majority of life scientists are well aware of biosecurity issues and their associated ethical and social responsibilities. - b) it is possible to limit the flow of sensitive scientific information through appropriate governance arrangement, without infringing academic freedom. - c) there is a need for a dialogue and a closer collaboration between life scientists and the security community, as far as biosecurity issues are concerned. - d) the World Health Organization (WHO) is the ideal international agency, that should be tasked with the oversight dual-use research.
+- a) the majority of life scientists are well aware of biosecurity issues and their associated ethical and social responsibilities. - b) it is possible to limit the flow of sensitive scientific information through appropriate governance arrangement, without infringing academic freedom. - c) there is a need for a dialogue and a closer collaboration between life scientists and the security community, as far as biosecurity issues are concerned. - d) the World Health Organization (WHO) is the ideal international agency, that should be tasked with the oversight of dual-use research.